LGrAr/AutoCorrection/README.md

 # AutoCorrection
-A web app that automatically labelize students written answers to open questions in order to help teachers.
+A teacher oriented web app that automatically labelize students written answers to open questions.
-Developped as a end of study project for the online pedagocical plateform nowledgeable.
+Developped as an end of study project for the online pedagocical plateform nowledgeable.
 The original database comes from real students answers on the plateform.
 It allows:
   * Professors to add their own answers to get reference answers.